First the code for a small socket example.

 There are many different socket families which support various types of socket and protocols.
 Additionally there are many socket options.
 These change the operations (system calls) available and their behaviour.
 These changes are significant and can be surprising.

-known as a local socket, because they only allow communication between
+Otherwise known as a local socket, because they only allow

 ).

-socket can do.
-For one thing we can use the send
+stream socket can do.
+For one thing we can use the

 , sendmsg

+data.
 We also don’t interrupt our program with signals.
-So read
+So

 and write